 Most fitness experts today agree that static stretching should be performed after your workout when your muscles are completely warmed up.
 This reduces the chance of muscle strains and tears.

-The proven workout process to warm and protect your muscles and joints as part of your workout routine is as follows:
+The proven workout process to warm-up and protect your muscles and joints as part of your workout routine is as follows:

-- Dynamic stretching – This is best performed after the light cardio warm-up, but prior to any static work, and consists of lunges, squats, neck rotations, etc.
+- Dynamic stretching – This is best performed after the light cardio warm-up, but prior to any static stretch or resistance exercise.

 - Workout Routine – Cardio Workout or Resistance Training

 The most important thing is to never stretch cold muscles.
 This is the most frequent way that people are injured in the gym, or anytime performing workouts.
-Always get your blood flowing with light cardio, as this will warm and loosen your muscles.
+(2)

 Static Stretching Exercises